 Jesus wanted to be alone, probably because he was tired and grieving the death of his cousin.
-May be both.
-But he had compassion on the crowd the moment he saw them, because they were like sheep without a shepherd (Mark 6:34).
-He immediately taught them many things and healed their sick.
+Maybe both.
+But he had compassion on the crowd the moment he saw them because they were like sheep without a shepherd (Mark 6:34).
+He immediately taught them many things and healed their sick friends.
 John says it was nearly the time for the Jewish Passover Celebration, in order to indicate Jesus’ earthly ministry was coming to its end, (John 6:4).
-Apparently Jesus wanted to set free as many people as possible, before his hour of death.
+Apparently, Jesus wanted to set free as many people as possible, before his hour of death.

 While there are many men and women in the Church, who serve God faithfully and sacrificially there are also people whose ministry is motivated by the wrong reasons.
 The Bible says these are the people who worship their belly (Philippians 3:19).
 You can do the right thing for the wrong reasons.

-(2) In ministry we must depend on wisdom and the power of God
+(2) In ministry, we must depend on the wisdom and the power of God

-Sign seen in a textile mill, “When your thread becomes tangled, call the foreman.”
+A sign is seen in a textile mill, “When your thread becomes tangled, call the foreman.”
 A young woman was new on the job.
 Her thread became tangled and she thought, “I’ll just straighten this out myself.”
 She tried, but the situation only worsened.
-Finally she called the foreman.
+Finally, she called the foreman.
 “I did the best I could,” she said.
 The foreman replied, “No you didn’t.
 To do the best, you should have called me.”

-In Christian Ministry we must totally depend on wisdom and the power of God because Ministry presents us with challenges we can’t handle on our own.
+In Christian Ministry, we must totally depend on the wisdom and the power of God because the Ministry presents us with challenges we can’t handle on our own.
 He always has all the answers and knows the best course of action for every situation.

 (B) In 1 Kings 17:7-15 the widow in Zarephath had only a handful of flour and a little cooking oil.
 God blessed these and the widow didn’t run short.

 (C) In 2 Kings 4:2 Elisha asked the widow “What do you have?”
-The widow said, “Nothing but some olive oil” God blessed that and the rest his history!
+The widow said, “Nothing but some olive oil” God blessed that and the rest is history!